OpenNLPLab/Transnormer/README.md

 ### Environment Preparation

-Our experiment uses two conda environments, where Autoregressive language modeling, Bidirectional language modeling needs to configure the environment according to the NLP part, and Long Range Arena Benchmark needs to configure the environment according to the LRA part.
+Our experiment uses two conda environments, where Autoregressive language modeling, Bidirectional language modeling needs to configure the environment according to the Env1 part, and LRA needs to configure the environment according to the Env2 part.

-#### NLP
+#### Env1

 First build the conda environment based on the yaml file:

 ```
-conda env create --file environment.yml
+conda env create --file env.yaml
 ```

 Then install our version of fairseq: